 The panel will review these and other critical issues:

-- When is granting a profit interest a taxable event?
+- When is granting a profits interest a taxable event?

-- How can family offices prepare for upcoming tax changes?
+- Planning for the unknown: How can family offices prepare for possible legislative and regulatory changes?

-- What entity and structuring options are the most appropriate for family offices?
+- Which entity and structuring options are the most appropriate for family offices?

 Joshua M. R. Becker, J.D.